Trading Forex Information

 - Trading on Expectations

 This is tagged ‘buying the rumour and selling the fact”.
 The principle is simple.
 Consider the market’s sentiments towards a specific currency and open positions following this sentiment’s direction.
 Traders love trading on short term-sentiments because they don’t have enough capital to withstand long periods of high volatility.
 This way of trading is also called day trading.
-You can read more about this kind of trading here: https://www.business24-7.ae/day-trading
+You can read more about day trading here: https://www.business24-7.ae/day-trading

 Short-term sentiments hinges on economic news releases.
 In situations where active market participants expect actual data to trump the forecast, chances are it will.
 For example, consider the interest rate of a particular currency which is being anticipated by many traders to rise in value.
 When the interest rate eventually rises, those who anticipated this rise will sell the currency pair; and this will cause the value of the currency pair to decline.